datatrail-jhu/10_dsjob/scripts/03_website_script.md

 To finish updating your Contact information, you'll want to be sure to include your email address in the email field.
 However, you'll want to remove the contents from the address, office_hours, and phone number fields.
 Leave the quotation marks, but remove the contents.
 Only include address and phone number if they are professional addresses and phone numbers.
 You should not include your home address or personal cell phone number on this website.
 You can always come back later and edit this information.

 These changes will be visible in the Contact section of your website preview.
-On this preview, you may notice that there's a big blank space above your name.
-There should be a picture there!
-Because of the way things are set up on R Studio Cloud, a change has to be made before this image can be visible.

-To make this edit, you'll want to navigate to the directory highlighted here within the "Files" tab of R Studio Cloud.
-There, you'll click on about dot html.
-Within this file, go to line 13.
-Here you'll see some unfamiliar code.
-It's ok not to fully understand this at this point -- we're just going to make two small changes.

-First, add dot slash, as highlighted on the video.
-Then, edit rel U R L to be abs U R L in that same line.
-The code should look just as you see here.

-Once you save this file, the avatar image should now be visible!

-That's great, but you want this to be a picture of yourself!
+Now, let's add a picture of you to this website!
 To do this, you'll want to navigate to the directory highlighted here within the "Files" tab on R Studio Cloud.
 This is where images you want to display on your website should be stored.

 Upload a image file of yourself to this directory!
 Then return to the config dot toml file we were editing previously and search for the line that says avatar equals "portrait dot jpg".
 Change "portrait.jpg" to the name of your image file, as you see here.
 Specifically, here, we're going to specify that we want to use the "female.png" image.